DeNA/mobilize-base/README.md

 It needs the below parameters, which can be found in the [lib/samples][git_samples] folder.

-* queue_name - the name of the Resque queue where you would like your jobs to run.
+* queue_name - the name of the Resque queue where you would like the Jobtracker and Resque Workers to run.
 Default is mobilize.
 * max_workers - the total number of simultaneous workers you would like on your queue.
-Default is 4 for development and test, 36 in production, but this depends on your hardware.
+Default is 4 for development and test, 36 in production, but feel free to adjust depending on your hardware.

 ``` yml
 development: